A History of the Middle East Reformed Fellowship

 Having become a legally registered charity in the Republic of Cyprus in November 1984, the ministries of MERF grew to the point at which the need arose for a more fully representative and accountable structure.
 This led to the formation of the International Council in 2000, to represent all MERF’s Field and Support Committees, and led by a Board of Directors responsible for the regular administration of MERF resources and growing ministries.

 More recently changes in European Charity Law required a restructuring of the governance of MERF.
-A Board of Trustees now oversees the operation of MERF, whilst a Board of Management oversees the day to day administration.
+A Board of Trustees now oversees the operation of MERF, whilst a Committee of Management oversees the day to day administration.

 The Continuing Work